Steel Lintels

 What are the Minimum Requirements Needed to Install Steel Lintels?

 Steel lintels need a minimum end bearing of 150mm, bedded on mortar and levelled along its length across its width.
-Furthermore, a minimum of 150mm masonry is required between the flange (protruded ridge) and the application level.

 What is a Thermally Broken Lintel?

-Thermally broken lintels prevent heat loss caused by thermal bridging using a thermal break – typically a material with low thermal conductivity – between the inner and outer sections.
+Thermally broken lintels prevent heat loss caused by thermal bridging using a thermal break, typically a material with low thermal conductivity, between the inner and outer sections.

 What Does Isotropic Mean?

-In regards to steel lintels the term isotropic describes the level of strength steel has across its whole body, in this instance, steel lintels possess even strength throughout their entirety.
+In regards to steel lintels, the term isotropic describes the level of strength steel has across its whole body, in this instance, steel lintels possess even strength throughout their entirety.